pip8786/CCNA/README.md

 The extension does not store the 4 digit numbers of the credit card, instead using a hash to associate the nickname with the card number.

 # Releases

+## 1.0.6 (Apr 23rd, 2020)
+- Fixed some issues with the URLs on non .com sites.
+- Updated some jQuery selectors to match the new CSS from Amazon.

 ## 1.0.5 (Jan 20th, 2019)
 - Fixed an issue with finding CCs on non english sites.